joe-glasgow/base-web-app/README.md

 Webpack builds assets (JS/CSS) to Gzip and the Express app serves these versions automatically.

-This project has out-of-the-box support for the following libs, tools and packages:

 ### Languages

 - [TypeScript](https://www.typescriptlang.org/) (via [Babel](https://babeljs.io/)) - Pure JS is optional